Your store needs to be designed with your customers in mind.

 For your customers, navigating your website should be easy, simple, and—most of all—obvious.
 Try to avoid separating your products into too many different categories.
 Instead, opt for four to six broad categories that contain more specific subcategories as a dropdown.

 Order your categories in your navigation bar based on their popularity, with your most popular category at the front.

-6. Take Advantage of Your 404 Pages
+6. Take advantage of your 404 pages

 Are your 404 pages a dead end?
-Instead of leaving customers hanging when they hit a 404, try to guide them to other parts of their website that might be more useful.
+Instead of leaving customers hanging when they hit a 404, try to guide them to other parts of the website that might be more useful.
 Customize your 404 page to feature links to your most popular collections, products, and promotions.

-7. Add a Shoppable Instagram Feed
+7. Add a shoppable instagram feed

 Instagram is an extremely useful tool for product discovery.
 Embedding a shoppable Instagram feed onto your website is a great opportunity to inspire your fans with gorgeous photos and show off your products in everyday scenarios.

 Shoppable Instagram feeds are perfect for displaying user-generated content, which is starting to play a massive role in the purchasing behavior of millennials.
 Research indicates that user-generated content results in 29% higher conversions for sites with it than for those without.

 If you own a Shopify store, you can embed your Instagram feed onto your store using an app like Instafeed, just like the one above created by MVMT.
 With these embeddable Instagram feeds, you can promote your top products and link out directly to their product pages, giving your fans a visually engaging way to find new products.

 Each and every one of your product pages needs to be built around clearly communicating the value of your products to your customers.
 You need to build immersive experiences that cover every aspect of your products while removing any opportunity for doubt or frustration.